trustgraph-ai/trustgraph/README.md

 - Collections: Enterprise knowledge bases aren't just flat files.
 Manage, partition, and query distinct knowledge bases directly within the hypergraph.
 Dynamically combine a "Product Specs" collection and a "Support Tickets" collection in real-time for an agent.
 - Context Cores: Modular, portable, and reusable units of context.
 Package domain-specific knowledge into a Context Core and plug it into any agent or workflow.
 It’s context-as-a-service.

-## Enterprise-Grade Platform Features
+## Agentic Platform Features
-Beyond the hypergraph and context management, TrustGraph is built to operate securely within any enterprise environment.
+Beyond the hypergraph and context management, TrustGraph is built to provide the full agentic stack for enterprise AI.

 - Provenance (Real-Time Traceability): TrustGraph captures all event metadata in the hypergraph, providing real-time traceability for every decision an agent makes.
 If an agent takes an action, you can trace the exact path through the hypergraph that led to that outcome—solving the "black box" problem for enterprise compliance.
 - Open LLM Inference Stack: Don't lock your enterprise data behind proprietary API paywalls.
 TrustGraph includes a built-in LLM inference stack capable of running open-source models on any hardware (Nvidia, AMD, or Intel accelerators), keeping your data and compute entirely within your sovereignty.